How to Communicate With Your Job Candidates

-You leave each candidate with a positive view of your organization.
+When you behave professionally, you leave each candidate with a positive view of your organization.
 This positive impression may affect your candidate's application to your organization in the future.
-Or the impression you leave—and the candidate talks about—may affect other potential candidates for your future jobs.
+This impression could also affect other potential candidates for your future job openings.

-Among job searching candidates currently, their biggest complaint is the disrespect with which they are treated by HR offices.
-Unfortunately, no communication appears to be the norm.
+Among job-searching candidates currently, the biggest complaint is the disrespect with which they are treated by HR offices.
+Unfortunately, no communication, or "ghosting," appears to be the norm.
 This leaves applicants wondering if you have even received their job application materials.

 If the candidate takes time to participate in an interview, the candidate expects feedback following the interview so that he or she understands the ongoing status of your recruitment process.
 Veiled in unshared mystery, every employer takes a different path to hiring employees.
 Your candidates deserve to know yours.